CLASSIFICATION NO. 515

 - Interviews witnesses and relatives of the deceased; takes photographs of death scene and examines body for signs of injury or suspicious death; orders removal of body upon completion of investigation; recommends further criminal or pathological investigations if indicated.

-- At the direction of the Medical Examiner Supervisor, conducts public relations and outreach activities; participates in regional and state organizations, commissions, task forces and committees to promote and improve public service; conducts in-service training seminars for police, fire, and EMS personnel and presentations for private sector partners; responds to questions and requests for information from the public.
+- At the direction of the Medical Examiner Chief Deputy, conducts public relations and outreach activities; participates in regional and state organizations, commissions, task forces and committees to promote and improve public service; conducts in-service training seminars for police, fire, and EMS personnel and presentations for private sector partners; responds to questions and requests for information from the public.

 - Assists in training of Medical Examiner staff in day-day operations and protocols; provides orientation to new staff relating to State and County statutes, rules and regulations.